cihai/cihai/doc/design-and-planning/2017/spec.rst

 cihai will be able to be used immediately without a user configuring their system.

-cihai will use the `XDG specification`_ for determining where to check out data to.
+cihai will conform with the `XDG specification`_ for determining where to check out data to.
 This includes:

 - Where to store downloaded source files, e.g. *XDG_CACHE_HOME/cihai/downloads*
 - Where store default backend data, e.g. *XDG_DATA_DIRS/cihai/data*, as